apache/couchdb/share/doc/src/maintenance/compaction.rst

 first for the available disk space - it should be *twice greater* than the compacted file's data.

-When all actual data successful transferred to the `compacted` file CouchDB *removes* the `target` replacing him with it.
+When all actual data is successfully transferred to the `compacted` file CouchDB replaces the `target` with the `compacted` file.

 .. _compact/db: